Lyn16/TRGN510-Fall-2018-Final-Project/README.md

    above HERE - IS QC TO MAKE SURE THERE ARE NO ARTIFACTS, REMOVE OR ADJUST FOR ANY (ETHNCIITY, OR SOMETHING ELSE, AND TAKE REMAINING SAMPLES INTO SUPERVISED TTEST

-  ### 3. T-test (volcano plot - or heatmap of most differentially genes.  tOP GENES HERE COULD GO TO ipa
+  ### 3. T-test (volcano plot - or heatmap of most differentially genes.
+TOP GENES HERE COULD GO TO IPA)
    (Second level UI: enter or choose different genes)
     (1).
-To associate the APOC2 expression alternation with other genes in dataset, using T-test.
+To associate the APOC2 expression alternation with other genes in dataset, using T-test. (also tried Mann Whitney U test, but get a even larger data pool )
     (2).
 Use heatmap to show the most differentially gene, and go to IPA

+## Plans for the Week 11/26/18-12/1/18
+    (1).
+Put all the element above in a shiny app.
+    (2).
+In shiny app, users are able to choose a range of genes that show in the heatmap.
+    (3).
+If there is enough time, i will add a volcano plot to the app.